Shaping an evanescent focus of light for high spatial resolution optogenetic activations in live cells: Optogenetic activation in living cells

-On top of an improved spatial resolution, Fig.~\ref{cell_SAR_vs_UAR}(e) shows that an evanescent spot can induce a higher intensity, hence more recruited proteins at the peak, compared to a propagative spot.
+On top of an improved spatial resolution, Fig.~\ref{cell_SAR_vs_UAR}d shows that an evanescent spot can induce a higher intensity, hence more recruited proteins at the peak, compared to a propagative spot.
 Interestingly, the first pulse induces the same number of recruited CRY2 (the height of the first step on the two curves is similar), which confirms that we have correctly adjusted the illumination power to be equal in both configurations.
 But, while the number of proteins recruited after each pulse remains mostly unchanged in the case of an evanescent focus, it reduces in the case of propagative activation.
 This reduction can be attributed to the progressive depletion of cytosolic CRY2, as already reported before~\cite{Valon2015}: since more proteins are bound to the membrane, the cytosolic concentration decreases and fewer proteins can be activated at each pulse.
 This depletion of CRY2 in the cytoplasm is more pronounced in the case of a propagative spot, as the latter illuminates a large volume of the cytoplasm and could induce CRY2 recruitment in other parts of the cell (such as the apical membrane) that are not visible in our images, which contributes to decreasing the cytosolic concentration.
 The evanescent spot illuminates only a very small volume and maximizes the recruitment at the point of interest, so that CRY2 depletion in the cytoplasm is almost negligible and each pulse shows the same efficiency in terms of recruitment.
 In conclusion, one can reach a much higher density of CRY2 at the desired location using an evanescent focus.

 Our preliminary results on living cells show that evanescent focus illumination can significantly improve both the spatial resolution and the recruitment efficiency, paving the road to sub-micrometric and organelle-resolution optogenetic approaches.
-Further work is ongoing to quantify and compare the role of the various molecular processes that occur in the 3D volume of cells (cytosolic and membrane diffusion, dissociation, etc.) and optimize the spatio-temporal control provided by optogenetic stimulation.
+To better understand these observations and improve the spatio-temporal control of optogenetic activation, further work is ongoing to study the role of various molecular processes in cells (cytosolic and membrane diffusion, dissociation, etc.)